bysnupy/handson/handson__your_own_vpc.md

 ## Create each routing table for each private subnet

-Public subnet routing table is used with the VPC default routing tables by default.
+In this case, the public subnet routing table is used with the VPC default routing tables by default.
+You can custom your public subnet routing table according to your use cases.
+Such as creating each routing table for each public subnet.
-So we need to create another routing table for private tables as follows
+Anyway we need to create another routing table for each private tables as reating the following operations.

 ![vpc12](https://github.com/bysnupy/handson/blob/master/images/vpc12.png)

-Change current routing table association to new one as follows.
+Change current routing table association to new each one as follows.
+We need to configure each NAT Gateway to each routing table on each private subnet.
+This is more stable than sharing one NAT Gateway with all private subnet.

 ![vpc13](https://github.com/bysnupy/handson/blob/master/images/vpc13.png)